SFP Fibre Module explained

 What are some of the benefits of an SFP Fibre Module?

-– One of the real benefits is that they are hot-swappable which means you can interchange them on a wide variety of products.
+– One of the real benefits is that they are compact hot-pluggable which means you can interchange them on a wide range of products.

-– ability to provide a connection to single-mode and multimode cable.
+– Capacity to provide a connection to single-mode fiber or multi mode fiber.

 An important thing to note here is that there are copper, single-mode and Multi-mode SFP modules to choose from.